IBM Cloud Docs

 For more information about the command parameters, see ibmcloud project config-update.

-Updating input values at the stack level by using the CLI
+Updating input values in the stack definition by using the CLI

-Now that the member deployable architectures are configured to reference the values you want, update the input values at the stack level by running ibmcloud project config-update for the StackDev deployable architecture stack.
-For example, the following command updates the prefix input value that is referenced by the test-slz deployable architecture within the stack.
+Now that the member deployable architectures are configured to reference the values you want, update the input values in the stack definition by running ibmcloud project config-update for the StackDev deployable architecture.
+For example, the following command updates the prefix input value that is referenced by the test-slz deployable architecture.
 Values are also provided for the ssh_key and ssh_private_key inputs:

 ibmcloud project config-update \